|Average Number of College Support Courses Completed||8|

 - The most qualified candidates illustrated a consistent academic record free of a pattern of withdrawals or failures with no remediation.

 - Work Experience: The most qualified candidates were currently employed in a small animal veterinary practice.

-In-State versus Out-of-State: Virginia residents were given preference to candidates from other states, including Maryland and Washington, DC.
+In-State versus Out-of-State: Virginia residents were given preference to candidates from other states (Maryland, District of Columbia and West Virginia)